gkjpettet/MarkdownKit/README.md

 ## Dependencies

 MarkdownKit is 100% Xojo code and is self contained in its own module.
-It does not depend on any third party plugins but it does require three open source components I authored:
+It does not depend on any third party plugins but it does require two open source components I authored:

 1. [`StringKit`][stringkit]
 2. `TextLine`